jxxcarlson/elm-shared-login/README.md

 This app is derived Ohanhi's [Shared State Demo](https://github.com/ohanhi/elm-shared-state).
 In this example, when the user signs in sign in, his successful sign-in informatiom, e.g. a sesssion token, is stored the parent, shared state, and so is resistant to tamperign.

-The app's functionality is deliberately restricted, so that it can, if desired, sere as a templaste for others.
-I do plan to put registration functions in the sign-in page, but that is about it.
+The app's functionality is deliberately restricted, so that it can, if desired, serve as a templaste for others.

 ## Theory